Row Identity

 $tableSnapshot->identityColumns;

-// ['id']These columns are used by SqlGenerator to build WHERE clauses for UPDATE and DELETE statements, and by Conflict::primaryKey() to decode the row key back into named columns.
+// ['id']These columns are used by SqlGenerator to build WHERE clauses for UPDATE and DELETE statements, and by merge plans to expose decoded identity values for review, selection, guarded apply, and rollback.